What Happens If I Don't Pay Property Taxes in Arkansas?

 When homeowners don't pay their property taxes, the overdue amount becomes a lien on the property.
 A lien effectively makes the property act as collateral for the debt.
 All states have laws that allow the local government to sell a home through a tax sale process to collect delinquent taxes.

-If you don't pay your property taxes in Arkansas, your home will be forfeited to the state one year following the date the taxes were due.
+If you don't pay your property taxes in Arkansas, your home will be forfeited to the state one year after the taxes were due.

 How Long Can You Go Without Paying Property Taxes in Arkansas?